AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 The example above shows stream data for two streams over a selected period of several days.

 The ability to observe stream data graphically can unlock trends, high points, or trouble spots.
-Combined with metadata rules and data views, visualization rounds out a powerful set of OCS analytical tools.
+Combined with metadata rules and data views, visualization rounds out a powerful set of OCS data tools.